-The Department of Architecture defines travel study as trips to significant architectural, urban, and building industry sites, where the primary activities are research, experiential observation, and analysis of place.
+Architecture defines travel study as trips to significant architectural, urban and building industry sites, where the primary activities are research, experiential observation and analysis of place.

-DoArch strongly encourages extra-curricular travel opportunities.
+SDSU Architecture strongly encourages extracurricular travel opportunities.
 Spring Break has offered a recurring, national travel location for students and faculty in the past and is likely to continue.
 Weekend trips during the fall semester have also provided opportunities for regional travel.

-Students wishing to pursue a study abroad program or national/international internships should discuss potential independent study credit with the department head prior totravel.
-In previous years, DoArch students have studied and practiced in places as diverse as Uruguay, Portugal, Australia, Great Britain and the Czech Republic.
+Students wishing to pursue a study abroad program or national/international internships should discuss potential independent study credit with the department head prior to travel.
+In previous years, Architecture students have studied and practiced in places as diverse as Uruguay, Portugal, Australia, Great Britain and the Czech Republic.

-Many courses within the DoArch curriculum will encourage travel.
-This Travel Study Policy is not, however, connected to any single DoArch course in particular.
+Many courses within the Architecture curriculum will encourage travel.
+This Travel Study Policy is not, however, connected to any single Architecture course in particular.
 This policy provides an overview of the academic and practical expectations of students traveling away from campus.